 3. “Hit me at 4 p.m., when everyone else is at happy hour.”

 Austin and Winkler, both based out of California, run three hours behind on the East Coast, so there should be no surprise that they delete most of the more than 100 pitches they see in their inbox when they wake up.
 On the contrary, Denning said he pays full attention to pitches when sipping his coffee at 5 a.m.
-As is common in PR, there is no clear-cut direction here, but these two tips can give you a head start:
+As is common in the PR services world, there is no clear-cut direction here, but these two tips can give you a head start:

 - Always check time zones before pitching